From Down Payments to Dating: Why Credit Matters

 The result of careful planning and money management, good credit gives you more financial power by increasing your borrowing capacity and demonstrating that you can manage money responsibly.

-To learn more about managing credit, use our suite of financial capability and homeownership education resources, CreditSmart®.
+To learn more about credit, use our suite of financial capability and homeownership education resources, CreditSmart® — also available in Spanish.
 From managing debt to buying a home, you can learn it all at your pace, on your terms.
 Learn more about CreditSmart.

 Learn more